 Mr. Trotsky received a BS in electrical engineering from the University of Pennsylvania and an MBA from the Wharton School of the University of Pennsylvania.

-Chris Supple’s 25-plus years of practicing law have been divided nearly equally between the public and private sectors.
-Chris’ government experience includes over 5 years as a federal prosecutor and 6 years in senior leadership positions with Massachusetts Governors Bill Weld and Paul Cellucci, where he also served as General Counsel to their Secretary of Administration and Finance Charlie Baker.
-Following that, Chris spent over 10 years in a private law practice focused on government and litigation, where his clients included businesses, nonprofits, individuals, and government agencies (including both MA PRIM and the MA Health Care Security Trust/State Retiree Benefits Trust Fund, where Chris served as outside legal counsel for 10 years).
-Chris began his law career at the Boston law firm of Hale and Dorr (now WilmerHale) after serving as a law clerk to a federal district court judge in Boston.
+Chris Supple’s 25-plus years of practicing law in both the public and private sectors includes over 5 years as a federal prosecutor and 6 years in senior leadership positions with Massachusetts Governors Bill Weld and Paul Cellucci, where he also served as General Counsel to their Secretary of Administration and Finance Charlie Baker.
+Chris spent nearly 15 years in private law practice focused on government and litigation, where his clients included businesses, nonprofits, individuals, and government agencies (including both MA PRIM and its sibling MA Health Care Security/State Retiree Benefits Trust Fund, where Chris served as outside legal counsel for 10 years).
+Chris began his law career at the Boston law firm of Hale and Dorr (now WilmerHale) after serving as a law clerk to U.S. District Court Judge Edward F. Harrington in Boston.
 Chris has litigated in state and federal courts throughout the nation, and has successfully tried over 25 cases to jury verdict, tried dozens of cases to judges sitting without juries, argued hundreds of evidentiary and non-evidentiary motions, and settled hundreds of cases by negotiated agreement.
-Chris is Co-Chair of the Securities Litigation Committee of the National Association of Public Pension Attorneys, and holds The Claritas® Investment Certificate awarded by the CFA (Chartered Financial Analyst) Institute.
+Chris is Co-Chair of the Securities Litigation Committee of the National Association of Public Pension Attorneys, and holds the Investment Foundations Certificate awarded by the CFA (Chartered Financial Analyst) Institute.
 Chris served two 5-year terms on the Board of the Boston Redevelopment Authority, and for nearly a decade taught a course in Federal Criminal Prosecution at Suffolk University Law School.
-Chris is active in autism advocacy, and serves as a Member of the Board of Directors of the New England Chapter of Autism Speaks and Chair of its Advocacy Committee; Chris also serves as a Governor's appointment to the Massachusetts Autism Commission.
+Chris is active in autism advocacy, and serves as a Member of the Board of Directors of the New England Chapter of Autism Speaks, and also as the Governor's appointment to the Massachusetts Autism Commission.
 Chris earned his law degree with honors from Duke University where he was a law review editor, and his BA from the College of the Holy Cross.